View New Upcoming retreats

 Guided Meditation.

-To further weaken the habitual tendency of your mind toward attraction and aversion, your second step is to decondition unpleasant feeling tone (vedana) from all your memories during daily seated meditation and in daily life to remove the supportive conditions for attraction and aversion.
+To further weaken the habitual tendency of your mind toward desire and aversion, your second step is to decondition unpleasant feeling tone (vedana) from all your memories during daily seated meditation and in daily life to remove the supportive conditions for desire and aversion.

 This is a high skill, MIDL technique , and during this training mindfulness meditation becomes very real.
 We intentionally trigger painful memories to develop understanding of the heart / mind and to decondition vedana (feeling tone) from these memories.